- Kemi och bioteknik

 KTH Royal Institute of Technology in Stockholm has grown to become one of Europe’s leading technical and engineering universities, as well as a key centre of intellectual talent and innovation.
 We are Sweden’s largest technical research and learning institution and home to students, researchers and faculty from around the world.
 Our research and education covers a wide area including natural sciences and all branches of engineering, as well as architecture, industrial management, urban planning, history and philosophy.

-Supervision: The doctoral student will be supervised by: Associate Professor Karin Odelius and Dr. Peter Olsén.
+Supervision: The doctoral student will be supervised by the professors Ann Cornell and Minna Hakkarainen.

 What we offer

 - The possibility to study in a dynamic and international research environment in collaboration with industries and prominent universities from all over the world.Read more

 - A workplace with many employee benefits and monthly salary according to KTH’s Doctoral student salary agreement.

 - A postgraduate education at an institution that is active and supportive in matters pertaining to working conditions, gender equality and diversity as well as study environment.

 - Work and study in Stockholm, close to nature and the water.

 - Help to relocate and be settled in Sweden and at KTH.